ESMValGroup/ESMValTool_Tutorial/_episodes/11-esmvalcoreapi.md

 ---
-title: "ESMValCore API in a Jupyter notebook"
+title: "What is ESMValCore API and using it in a Jupyter notebook"
 teaching: 20
 exercises: 30
 compatibility: ESMValTool, ESMValCore v2.11.0